+Do you know how to protect yourself and your team from eye injuries at work?
 Our eyes are some of the most important and vulnerable sensory organs.
-Protecting them should be a top priority, especially in the workplace.
+Preserving them should be a top priority, especially in the place of employment.
 Workplace eye injuries are quite common, and they can cause severe damage that could lead to painful conditions and even temporary or permanent vision loss.

 Still, there are several effective steps that you can take to prevent eye injuries at work.
 We will outline them in this article and give you advice on how to efficiently improve your safety policies at work.